Rainbow-CPaaS/Rainbow-Node-SDK/guide/Share_file_with_users.md

 ```

-When you updates an already shared file, you will get in return an event `rainbow_fileupdated` which contains the fileid of the file shared updated:
+When you updates an already shared file, you will get in return an event `rainbow_onfileupdated` which contains the fileid of the file shared updated:

 ```json